Bills safety Hamlin back in Buffalo to continue recovery

 The 24-year-old from the Pittsburgh area has made significant progress in his recovery since spending his first two days at the University of Cincinnati Medical Center under sedation and breathing through a ventilator.

 He was awakened on Wednesday night and was eventually able to grip people’s hands.
-By Friday, Hamlin was able to breathe on his own and even addressed the team by videoconference, in which he told the Bills, “Love you boys.”
+By Friday, Hamlin was able to breathe on his own and even addressed the team by videoconference, telling the Bills, ”Love you boys.”

 The last update from doctors came on Saturday, when they described Hamlin’s neurological function as ”excellent,” though he remained listed in critical condition.